nopnop2002/esp-idf-ili9340/README.md

 ---

 # Font File
-You can add your original fonts.
-The format of the font file is the FONTX format.
-Your font file is put in font directory.
-Your font file is uploaded to SPIFFS partition using meke flash.

 This project uses the following as default fonts:
 - font/ILGH16XB.FNT // 8x16Dot Gothic
 - font/ILGH24XB.FNT // 12x24Dot Gothic